Unity System Programming Pt.1 - All-in-One Package of Core Systems for Commercial Game Implementation

 (Former) Software Engineer at S Group, a major Korean corporation

-- Participated in the computing system project for an affiliate of S Group
+- Participated in a computer system project for an S Group affiliate

 Hello.
 I am BurningCarrot, a game developer.

-After working at domestic game companies, I am currently working at an overseas game studio.
+After working at several game companies in Korea, I am currently working at an overseas game studio.

-As I am currently working in the industry, I would like to share the methods used in the field as much as possible.
+As I continue to be involved in the industry, I would like to share the techniques used in the field.

 I aim to share as much practical know-how and techniques used in the field as possible.

-You will learn and implement these things. 👩🏫
+You will learn and implement things like these. 👩🏫

 Game Data Management